-However, manufacturing and sales of research reagents and instruments do not require the licensing and approvals needed for pharmaceuticals and medical instruments, and in the absence of barriers such as patents, entry into the field is relatively easy.
+However, the manufacture, sale and provision of reagents, instruments and contract services for research do not require the licensing and approvals needed for pharmaceuticals and medical instruments, and in the absence of barriers such as patents, entry into the field is relatively easy.
 Accordingly, a large number of competitors exist in the market, both in Japan and overseas.